Featuring: David Youngs, Sr. Loan Consultant & Assistant Vice President at Progressive Lending Solutions

 Freedom of flexibility.

 The sky is the limit.
-Doctors, Surgeon’s, Lawyers, etc. all make 6 figures.
-Yet most of them have tens (if not hundreds) of thousands in student loans, along with 50-60+ hour work weeks.
+Doctors, surgeons, and lawyers all make 6 figures, yet most of them have tens (if not hundreds) of thousands of dollars in student loans and have 50-60+ hour work weeks.
 David mentioned that one does not need a college degree to become a successful mortgage loan originator.
 “You can work a flexible schedule and do not need to acquire any student loan debt to get into this business.”

 .Was it easy to become a Mortgage Loan Officer (MLO)?